ballamuth/Chrome4Net/README.md

 # Chrome4Net
 Google Chrome C# Package

-This package contains implementation of Google Chrome Native Messaging Host.
+The package contains implementation of Google Chrome Native Messaging protocol.

+I hope that the package will appear useful to you and able to save you some time.